 Each application is carefully read and scholarships are competitively awarded based on outstanding academic achievement, and standardized test scores (ACT or SAT).
 Admission applications are reviewed for scholarship consideration on a first-come, first-served basis.

-Presidential, Damen, Loyola, Trustee, and Dean's Scholarships: These scholarships are awarded to academically qualified students entering Fall 2016 based on information provided in the admission application process, without regard to financial need.
-Scholarship amounts range form $16,000 to $21,000 per year.
+Presidential, Damen, Loyola, Trustee, and Dean's Scholarships: These tuition restricted scholarships are awarded to academically qualified students entering Fall 2019 based on information provided in the admission application process, without regard to financial need.
+Scholarship amounts range from $16,000 to $21,000 per year.

 LUROP: The Loyola Undergraduate Research Opportunities Program (LUROP) is the umbrella under which all funded undergraduate research programs offered at Loyola University Chicago are centralized.
 The goal of LUROP is to enrich, enhance, diversify, and individualize the learning experiences of undergraduate students.
 Each program is unique, providing students from any school or department with the opportunity to conduct research in their area of interest.
 For more information, please visit the LUROP website.

 Fellowships: The Fellowship Office assists Loyola undergraduates and recent alumni to apply for national and international fellowships and scholarships, which commonly provide funding for graduate school or study and research overseas.
 Get more information at www.luc.edu/fellowshipoffice.